-MIA Peru is based in Lima, Peru but the knitters span throughout Peru in small towns and villages.
+MIA Peru is based in Lima, Peru but women who knit span throughout Peru in small towns and villages.
 MIA stands for Mothers In Action.

-The company started with the purpose of helping mother widows, single mothers or any mother in need “who poses incredible weaving techniques but not being able express it due to their basic living conditions”.
-Most of the knitters employed at the company are mothers!
+The company started with the purpose of helping widows, single mothers or any mother in need “who poses incredible weaving techniques but not being able express it due to their basic living conditions”.
+Most of the people employed at the company are mothers!

 We proudly use 100% alpaca wool in all of our knitwear!
 All the wool comes from small farmers in Peru and the alpacas live on free open eco farms.
 MIA Peru does not grow the sheep themselves but purchases the wool in kilos from farmers/shepherds.
 The wool is then spun, dyed using low impact dyes and shipped to the knitting communities for garment production.
 This all happens in Peru!

 The alpacas are raised in the Andes mountains in Peru.
 No forests are cut down for pasture and all alpacas are naturally grass feed.
 This process dramatically cuts down on the amount of CO2 emitted during grazing of the alpacas.
 The alpaca are only sheared in the summer and absolutely no alpaca are killed or injured at any stage in the process.
 These alpaca are the life source for many Peruvian farmers/shepherds.

 Side Note: All wastewater from the dyeing process is treated at a wastewater treatment plant that is managed by the Peruvian government.